average temperatures have risen by 4°C*

 practical now.* This is orders of magnitude

-states with highly unusual properties, creating new and exotic forms of atoms.
+states with highly unusual properties, creating new and exotic forms of matter.

 Green Wall of China is completed